Karlos97/my-skills-overview/README.md

 ### Private Hosting #bragging

 I used to host apps like this in my private home lab, utilizing [https-portal](https://hub.docker.com/r/steveltn/https-portal/dockerfile), which provides auto ssl, making it easy for developers to configure.
-Alternatively, I used Certbot and open lts.
+Alternatively, I used Certbot and open lts / nginx.
 I also used to set different apps like own GitLab, private VPNs, own clouds and I've always took care of automated backups, keeping in mind security and even created an uninterruptible power supply (UPS) and electrical box for my servers(to be safe not only from virtual threats, but also physical ones).
 Feel free to ask if you want more details on this setup.

 ### Summary